We’ve got 2 traineeships on offer in Sales.

 - Supporting the Sales Managers in critical meetings with Editorial teams to discuss where a book will make the most impact

-- Running reports to see are performing on Amazon, Audible and in stores.
+- Running reports to see how books are performing on Amazon, Audible and in stores.
 Drawing insights and making recommendations.

 - Doing research about what would appeal to customers in different stores – from independent bookshops to supermarkets.

 Plus you'll learn the basics that’ll help you start a career in publishing.

 The qualities we look for in trainees are the same for all departments, but they come to life differently in the day-to-day.
 This is what they look like in Sales:

 Sales people succeed by anticipating needs, being organised and making the most of opportunities.
 They are proactive in their problem solving, take the initiative to turn ideas into action, and are quick to pick up the phone to make sure things happen swiftly to get books to customers.

 Being commercially curious, drawing insights and spotting patterns in consumer’s behaviour sets the best sales people apart.
 They’re eager to ask questions and find solutions.
 They turn curiosity into action and use their learnings to get books in to the hands of readers.